chucktilbury/toy/docs/notes.md

+TODO:
-Make sure that global initializes all have values.
+* Make sure that global initializes all have values.
+* Add code to use the env to search for an import file.

 -------------